mjy2002/motors/README.md

 # motors
-Software for controlling a stepper motor and servo motor by I2C communication with another microcontroller (On development)
+Software for for the control of stepper motors and servomotors by UART communication with another microcontroller (On development)